MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/index.md

 The connectors are listed in alphabetical order in separate tables for each letter in the alphabet.
 Use the **In this article** list on the right side of this article to go to any of the alphabetized tables.

 >[!Note]
->The Excel column in the following table lists all connectors that are available on at least one version of Excel.
-However, not all Excel versions support all of the Power Query connectors.
+>The Excel column in the following table indicates all connectors that are available on at least one version of Excel.
+However, not all Excel versions support all of these indicated Power Query connectors.
 For a complete list of the Power Query connectors supported by all versions of Excel, go to [Power Query data sources in Excel versions]( https://support.microsoft.com/en-us/office/power-query-data-sources-in-excel-versions-e9332067-8e49-46fc-97ff-f2e1bfa0cb16).

 ## A